 - The personal data were collected in relation to information society services offered in accordance with Art.
 8 para.
 1 of the GDPR.

-If one of the above reasons is applicable and a data subject wishes to arrange for the erasure of personal data stored by Oikos Management GmbH, he or she can contact an employee of the controller responsible for the processing at any time.
-The employee of Oikos Management GmbH will arrange to have the demand for deletion fulfilled immediately.
+If one of the above reasons is applicable and a data subject wishes to arrange for the erasure of personal data stored by Oikos Group GmbH, he or she can contact an employee of the controller responsible for the processing at any time.
+The employee of Oikos Group GmbH will arrange to have the demand for deletion fulfilled immediately.

 d) The right to the restriction of processing